One of my favorite things about all the various holidays is having an excuse to make all sorts of special decadent and delicious treats and dishes.

 I put a candy in the center of some of the eggs, while other eggs were solid rice krispies.

-I decorated some of the eggs with colored sugar, and left others plain, but I think that all sort of candies, melted chocolate or icings would be perfect to decorate with as well.
-Wash plastic eggs with soap and water and dry.
-Feel free to customize this recipe to your family's liking by using various flavor chips and cereal.
-Recipe adapted from Rice Krispies.
+I decorated some of the eggs with colored sugar, and left others plain, but I think that all sorts of candies, melted chocolate or icings would be perfect to decorate with as well.

 Melt butter in large saucepan.